AtlasLioness/Daily-Habit-Tracker-ALX-Project/README.md

 **Dailio** is an intuitive and simple-to-use habit tracker that helps you track, manage, and achieve your daily goals.
 Whether you want to form new habits or break old ones, Dailio provides a seamless and motivating experience to stay on top of your daily tasks.

+## The Story Behind the Project

+Growing up, I always had a hard time sticking to a healthy daily routine.
+Whether it was remembering to eat breakfast, meditate, or just take a break from work, I often lost track and ended up quitting halfway.
+I knew I needed something to help me stay on top of these habits, so I decided to build an app that could do just that.
+I wanted something simple that would keep me accountable and remind me to stick with it each day, even if the tasks felt small.

+That’s how the Daily Habit Tracker app came to be.
+It’s all about making habit-building easier and more fun.
+I genuinely believe that good habits are key to achieving any goal, and this app is my way of helping myself—and anyone else—stay on track.

 ## Features

 - **Easy Habit Tracking**: Add and monitor your daily habits in an intuitive interface.